aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

 1. On the **myVMMgmt** blade, click **Connect** and, in the drop down menu, click **RDP**.

 1. Click **Download RDP File** and use it to connect to the **myVMMgmt** Azure VM via Remote Desktop.
-When prompted to authenticate, provide the following credntials:
+When prompted to authenticate, provide the following credentials:

    |Setting|Value|
    |---|---|